dr7034/dr7034/README.md

 ## Things I'm interested in

-- AI where it actually removes work or helps people make better decisions
+- AI that gets rid of unnecessary work or helps people make better decisions
-- Engineering teams and how they really operate
+- How engineering teams actually work day to day
-- Marketplace and operational platforms
+- Marketplace and operational systems
-- Metrics and reporting that are actually useful
+- Useful metrics and reporting
 - Platform architecture and cloud infrastructure
-- The awkward bits between product, engineering, operations and the rest of the business
+- Where product, engineering and operations meet

 ## Writing